udippant/base-drafts/draft-ietf-quic-tls.md

 1-RTT are sent or received.
-To limit the effect of packet loss around a change in keys, endpoints MUST retain packet protection keys for that encryption level for at least three times the current Retransmission Timeout (RTO) interval as defined in {{QUIC-RECOVERY}}.
+To limit the effect of packet loss around a change in keys, endpoints MUST retain packet protection keys for that encryption level for at least three times the current Retransmission Timeout (RTO) interval as defined in {{QWIK-RECOVERY}}.
 Retaining keys for this interval allows packets containing CRYPTO or ACK frames at that encryption level to be sent if packets are determined to be lost or new packets require acknowledgment.